HSA Human Sheddome Atlas

 What you'll find here

-• Topology (signal peptide, propeptide, transit peptide, extracellular, transmembrane, intracellular)
+• Topology per residue (signal peptide, propeptide, transit peptide, extracellular, transmembrane, intracellular) and AlphaFold-predicted 3D structure

-• Domain annotations from UniProt, Pfam, SMART, CDD, Gene3D, and TED (CATH)
+• Domain annotations from seven sources: UniProt features, Pfam, SMART, CDD, Gene3D, SUPERFAMILY and TED (CATH)

 How to read an entry